berzerk0/Probable-Wordlists/Analysis-Files/README.md

 The files reached through this directory will assist in password analysis and recovery.<br>

 __Most files can only be accessed via torrent or MegaLink.__ <br>
 A few files are included in the repository, however,

-All rules and masks were generated using [PACK](https://thesprawl.org/projects/pack/).
+All rules and masks were generated using the [PACK](https://github.com/iphelix/pack) project.

 ## Rules

-Hashcat rulesets allow for automatic modification of wordlist items during the use of the Hashcat software.
-These modifications can include changes in capitalization, the addition of characters and manipulation of the whole string.
+HashCat rulesets allow for automatic modification of wordlist items during use of the HashCat software.
+These modifications can include changes in capitalization, the addition of characters, manipulation of a whole string and more.

-A rulset takes `password` and generates outputs like `PASSWORD`, `p455w0rd`, `dr0wssap`, etc.
+Use of a ruleset takes `password` as an input and generates outputs like `PASSWORD`, `p455w0rd`, `dr0wssap`, etc.

+*A mutation will be generated for __every__ rule in a ruleset.* Consider a ruleset with 5 entries and a wordlist with 20 lines.
+When combined, the functional size of the wordlist is increased from 20 to 100.
+Keep in mind that the smallest ruleset provided here is *26* entries long.

-Remember, a mutation will be generated for __*every*__ rule in a ruleset.
-This dramatically increases the functional size of a wordlist, but may quickly result in far too many entries for practical use.
+The use of rulesets increases the functional size of a wordlist, but may quickly result in far too many entries for practical use.

 In order to limit this, I've divided the rules generated from `Top29Million-probable-v2.txt` into smaller, __cumulative__ files.
-These rules are sorted by probabilty, with the most common rules at the top of the list.
+These rules are sorted by probability, with the most common rules at the top of the list.

 At 2.2GB, the largest ruleset should be used with only the shortest wordlists.<br>
 Its use is not practical for any other purpose.